 There are so many great things to do in Sendai it can be tough to narrow down your options.
 Sendai is the largest city in Japan’s northern Tohoku region and the capital of Miyagi Prefecture.
 While the area was devastated by the earthquake and tsunami in 2011, Sendai remains a vibrant, bustling hub of culture, history, and modern sights.

-Best Things to do in Sendai, Japan
+Things to do in Sendai

 Hike Up to Sendai Castle

-Sendai Castle may not be all there – in fact, it’s a ruin – but it remains a top sight in the city.
-Known as Oaba Castle, it was built in 1600 by Date Masamune, a powerful lord who is immortalized by a statue up the top.
+Sendai Castle may not be all there, as what’s left is largely a ruin – but it remains a top sight in the city.
+Oaba Castle was built in 1600 by Date Masamune, a powerful lord immortalized by a statue up the top.
+Rebellion, revolution, and WWII carpet bombing took their toll on the castle.

-Rebellion, revolution, and WWII carpet-bombing took its toll on the castle.
 Today, the structure is no more than its nevertheless impressive outer stone walls.
-Located 100 meters above Sendai itself, on Mount Oaba, it is a beautiful look-out over the city below.
+Located 100 meters above Sendai itself, on Mount Oaba, it is a beautiful lookout over the city below.
+You may even meet Masamune himself wandering the grounds for a photo opportunity – not his ghost, but an actor.

 - Location: Kawauchi